Microsoft/azure-docs.pt-pt/articles/iot-pnp/concepts-model-discovery.md

 Depois de identificar o ID do modelo para uma nova ligação ao dispositivo, siga estes passos:

 1. Recupere a definição do modelo utilizando o ID do modelo a partir do repositório do modelo.
-Para mais informações, consulte [Get Models](/rest/api/iothub/digitaltwinmodelrepositoryservice/getmodelasync/getmodelasync).
+Para obter mais informações, consulte [o Repositório do Modelo do Dispositivo.](concepts-model-repository.md)

 1. Utilizando a definição de modelo do dispositivo conectado, pode enumerar as capacidades do dispositivo.